 The 54th spent several months recovering after the Fort Wagner debacle.
 Under the command of Hallowell, now a colonel, the 54th spent the rest of the war attached to various Union elements in the South.
 After Federal forces finally captured Fort Wagner on Sept.
 6, 1863, Brig.
 Gen. Quincy A. Gillmore ordered an expedition to Florida to disrupt enemy operations.
 The 54th participated in this expedition and fought in the Battle of Olustee, the largest battle of the war to occur in Florida.
 After Confederate forces pushed back the main Union line, the 54th fought a successful rear-guard action which allowed the attacking force to retreat.

 The 54th continued to operate in South Carolina, participating in the Battle of Honey Hill and the Battle of Boykin’s Mill.
 Yet, despite their valor and service, many refused to treat the men of the 54th equally.
-For the same service, the Army paid them less than their white counterparts and often overlooked them in awards, including the Medal of Honor.
+For the same service, the Army paid them less than their white counterparts and often overlooked them when awarding the Medal of Honor.
 After persistent efforts by Hallowell, Congress passed a bill on Sept.
 28, 1864, which secured equal pay for all USCTs.

 American Battlefield Trust.
 The 54th Massachusetts Infantry Regiment. n.d. https://www.battlefields.org/learn/articles/54th-massachusetts-infantry-regiment (accessed January 8, 2021).